 - Limit the number of cards: Too many will take the user out of the voice experience.
 Avoid pushing cards with every response, unless it is absolutely necessary.

 - Don’t make it a necessary step: Avoid making the user leave the voice experience to complete a task or view something on the Alexa app in order to continue.
+With Echo Show, voice should remain the primary form of interaction, and as much as possible, the user should be able to navigate through the skill strictly by voice.

 User: Alexa, ask Pizza Palace what did I order last?